 Before we get too far, it is essential that you understand what qualifies as grey water.
 Grey water refers to wasted fresh water that comes out of the drains.
 It is the water that goes down your sink after you wash your hands or take a bath.
 It is the water that drains out after you wash your clothes.

 You must differentiate grey water and black water.
 Black water is what you flush down the toilet each day.
 It doesn’t qualify as grey water and is not safe for you to recycle.
-Blackwater requires major treatment and a sanitization process, typically done at large facilities.
-Blackwater is water that is contaminated by feces and other bodily wastes.
+Blackwater requires major treatment and a sanitation process, typically done at large facilities.
+Blackwater is water that is contaminated by feces and other bodily waste.

 We must remember that not all grey water is equal.
 You have to consider what is in the grey water to decide how it can or cannot be reused.
 For example, dishwasher will contain organic matter, chemicals, and, potentially, pathogens.
 On the other hand, washing your hands doesn’t introduce as many pathogens.
 Grey water with potential pathogens should not be used for irrigation purposes.